J-HangarSpace

 currently languishing next to the Mitsubishi F-1 prototype in a storage hangar

-opposite the base’s Shubudai Memorial Hall.
+opposite the base’s Shubudai Memorial Hall

 kv107iruma